arielgee/Sage-Like/.misc/tasks.md

 * is setIfNotExist() REALLY needed in openEditTreeItemProperties() ? at all?	=> leave it
 * filter tree, delete item, reapply filter must be on	==> NO it's not
 * add 'Easy' to 'Feed check method' pref.
 10 batches with 4 seconds pause
+* return the Promise from all set preference functions in prefs and internalPrefs
 ---

 ## Now
-* return the Promise from all set preference functions in prefs and internalPrefs
+* display OPML import/export stats to user.
 * fast multiple delete with Kb of feeds leave the sidebar disabled (and blured)
 ---

 ## Next
-* display OPML import/export stats to user.
+* detect right-to-left languages and set direction
 * alert() messages in preferences are not centered.
 * NEED TO REPREDUCE: when click on feedPreview attachment that tries to download the page goes blank, there is no back button and only F5 works
 * convert discoveryView and messageView to classes and create base class for slideDown ???